jolatechno/cli-utils/README.md

 #### gitup

-Using  `gitup` in a github repository is equivalent to running `git add . && git commit -am 'update' && git push -f origin master` which make it faster option to manage simple hit project.
+Using  `gitup` in a github repository is equivalent to running `git add . && git commit -am 'update' && git push -f origin main` which make it faster option to manage simple git private project.

 #### gitdown